imvtsl/scapy-tcp-reorder/README.md

 # scapy-tcp-reorder

+This repository contains source code and evidence for issue [#4696](https://github.com/secdev/scapy/issues/4696).

 ## Issue Description
 When TCP segments are sent out of order, scapy's `srp1()` returns `None` for the last segment sent.